epigen/enrichment_analysis/README.md

 - [scRNA-seq Analysis Recipe](https://github.com/epigen/MrBiomics/wiki/scRNA%E2%80%90seq-Analysis-Recipe)
 - [scCRISPR-seq Analysis Recipe](https://github.com/epigen/MrBiomics/wiki/scCRISPR%E2%80%90seq-Analysis-Recipe)

-Furthermore, we provide a minimal example that leverage all the functionalities and types of outputs of this workflow.
-The example uses the default [config/config.yaml](config/config.yaml) and [config/annotation.csv](config/annotation.csv), and restores compact test data and resources from [test/compressed_resources](test/compressed_resources).
-More information on the test at [test/TESTING.md](test/TESTING.md).
-Run this test to confirm that your setup is working, and to get familiar with the workflow outputs!
+Additionally, we provide a minimal example that tests all features of this workflow.
+The example uses the default [config/config.yaml](config/config.yaml) and [config/annotation.csv](config/annotation.csv), and restores test data and resources from [test/compressed_resources](test/compressed_resources) and the web.
+More information about the test can be found here [test/TESTING.md](test/TESTING.md).
+Run this test to confirm that your setup is working, and to get familiar with the workflow's features.

 Follow these steps to run the complete analysis:
 1. Restore the minimal test data and resources